moabukar/Everything-Tech/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-A collection of selected online resources that will help prepare you for the ever-evolving world of Software Engineering & DevOps.
-The aim of this public repository is to provide a list of learning resources, advice and project samples to those who are new to the world of DevOps.
+A collection of selected online resources that will help prepare you for the ever-evolving world of Tech.
+The aim of this public repository is to provide a list of learning resources, advice and project samples to those who are new to the world of Software Engineering, DevOps, Cloud, Cyber Security, Data Science/Engineering, Machine Learning.
 Contributions are welcome :)

 ## Who is this for?